quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part40_15.6_Code_Listi.md

 :p Describe the characteristics of periodic (not necessarily harmonic) oscillations with closed figures.
 ??x
-Periodic oscillations with closed figures, as described in the text, involve motions where \((x,v)\) coordinates repeat themselves over time.
+Periodic oscillations with closed figures, as described in the text, involve motions where $(x,v)$ coordinates repeat themselves over time.
 The key characteristic is that the system returns to its initial state after a certain period due to the restoring force leading to clockwise motion.

 These can be seen in Figures 16.3 and 16.4, which illustrate various closed orbits representing different energy levels. x??